Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink

 The rest of this paper is organized as follows.
-In section \ref{sec:background}, we will describe CNNs and GANs as tools we used to predict DL channel.
-Section \ref{sec:problemdefinition} provides detailed discussion on prediction problem.
-Section \ref{sec:proposedscheme} contains two approaches for solving DL prediction problem: direct approach and generative approach.
-In section \ref{sec:implementation}, we explain implementation details of networks.
-Simulation results also are provided.
+In section \ref{sec:background}, we will describe CNNs and GANs as the tools that we used to predict DL channel.
+Section \ref{sec:problemdefinition} provides detailed discussion on the prediction problem.
+Section \ref{sec:proposedscheme} contains two approaches for solving the DL prediction problem, i.e., the direct approach and the generative approach.
+In section \ref{sec:implementation}, we explain implementation details of networks and provide simulation results along with further discussions and insights about the results.
 Section \ref{sec:conclusion} draws a conclusion on this paper.